Log in

 1:00 pm - 4:00 pm

-Hop River Brewing, 1515 N. Harrison, Fort Wayne, IN 46808 - Shuttle transportation pick up at the Hilton Hotel Lobby at 12:45 pm or meet there.
+Shuttle transportation pick up at the Hilton Hotel Lobby at 12:45 pm or meet there.
+If you drive, you may park at Headwaters Church, 2000 Wells Street.

 Shuttered to Showcase: A Tour of the Electric Works Campus | 2 CM